[Moderate revision–posted 5/22/23 (replaces 5/20/21 edition)]

 1. Human Subjects Research and IRB Authority

 The IRB regulates all activity that involves research with human subjects that (a) is conducted by TTU personnel in the course of their employment by the university or (b) uses TTU facilities or resources.
-Generally, this means that TTU personnel conducting research elsewhere need approval by the TTU IRB, even if the work is approved by another IRB.
-Work that is conducted on the TTU campus needs approval by the TTU IRB, even if it has approval from another institution.
-Individuals who are in doubt about whether an activity constitutes research with human subjects or who have questions about the applicability of this policy to a research project should confer with the HRPP Manager or the IRB Chair.
+TTU investigators need approval by the TTU IRB to conduct human subject research, even if the research has IRB approval from another institution.
+(The approval may be in the form of a reliance agreement.)
+Individuals who are in doubt about whether an activity constitutes research with human subjects or who have questions about the applicability of this policy to a research project should confer with the HRPP Director or the IRB Chair.

 The following definitions from federal regulations (45 CFR 46.102) apply:

 b.
-Human subject means a living individual about whom an investigator (whether professional or student) conducting research obtains (1) data through intervention or interaction with the individual, or (2) identifiable private information.
+Human subject means a living individual about whom an investigator (whether professional or student) conducting research (1) obtains information or biospecimens through intervention or interaction with the individual and uses, studies, or analyzes the information or biospecimens; or (2) obtains, uses, studies, analyzes, or generates identifiable private information or identifiable biospecimens.

 3. Non-research Activities

 Non-research activities are not subject to review by the IRB (45 CFR 46.102).
 These include:

 a.
 Scholarly and journalistic activities (e.g., oral history, journalism, biography, literary criticism, legal research, and historical scholarship), including the collection and use of information, that focus directly on the specific individuals about whom the information is collected.